 Please be patient.
 Remember that going to HWRCs will be different to what it was before lockdown, and that it will be a while before social distancing restrictions are lifted.
 You may have to queue before you are allowed entry into a HWRC.
 This is because there will be limits on the numbers of people that can be in the HWRC at any one time.
 Also remember that there are limited parking spaces at most HWRCs.

-You should not visit the HWRC if you are unwell, as you should be following the 7-day self-isolation guidance, or if a member of your household is unwell and you should be following the 14 day stay at home guidance.
+You should not visit the HWRC if you are unwell, as you should be following the 10-day self-isolation guidance, or if a member of your household is unwell and you should be following the 10-day stay at home guidance.

-Visitors to HWRCs must always observe social distancing.
+Visitors to HWRCs should always observe social distancing.
 If you do not comply with social distancing guidance, you will be asked to leave the HWRC and the site may have to close temporarily.